merthidayetoglu/MemXCT-CPU/readme.md

 ```

 ## Run

-Run the application using run.sh
+Edit input parameters and run the application using run.sh

 ## Inspect